rmsadik/style-guides/javascript/README.md

     const bin = 0b10000; // Introduced in ES6
     ```

+  * <a name="7.8" href="#7.8">7.8</a>.
-  * Do not use the leading-zero pattern of declaring octal numbers.
+    Do not use the leading-zero pattern of declaring octal numbers.
 It is unclear and inconsistent with binary and hexadecimal numbers.

     ```js
     // Bad